CSimbulan/ivtable/README.md

 ### CP Filter

 - Show Only CP: the table will only show IV combinations that produce a CP matched with the value entered here.

+### Highest Level

+- Select which level the last two columns will show CP and HP for.

 ### Export As CSV File